 Optionally, for each

-variable at most one array variable (typically an input or a local variable) can be referenced that represents calculated output value of the map.
-If present, adomainOutput
+codomainvariable at most one array variable can be referenced that represents the calculated output value of the map.

-variable must be listed directly after the correspondingcodomain
+If present, acodomainOutputvariable must be listed directly after the correspondingcodomainvariable.

 Requirements for matching: